qaz9517532846/laser_merger2/README.md

 ## Acknowledgements

-I would like to express our sincere thanks to [leroycorentin] for supporting ROS2 Humble contributions to this project.
+I would like to express our sincere thanks to [@leroycorentin](https://github.com/leroycorentin) for supporting ROS2 Humble contributions to this project.